Chen-GX/CIE/README.md

 **This repository contains the code for our research paper titled "[Causality and Independence Enhancement for Biased Node Classification](https://dl.acm.org/doi/abs/10.1145/3583780.3614804)".**

+> Guoxin Chen, Yongqing Wang, Fangda Guo, Qinglang Guo, Jiangli Shao, Huawei Shen, and Xueqi Cheng.
+2023.
+Causality and Independence Enhancement for Biased Node Classification.
+In Proceedings of the 32nd ACM International Conference on Information and Knowledge Management (CIKM '23).
+Association for Computing Machinery, New York, NY, USA, 203–212. https://doi.org/10.1145/3583780.3614804

 # Requirements
 * Python 3.8
 * Ubuntu 22.04